George Cowden

-George Malcolm Cowden (born December 29, 1930) is a Texas lawyer and politician who served in the Texas House of Representatives from 1963 to 1967, and was the second chairman of the Public Utility Commission of Texas from 1978 to 1982.
+George Malcolm Cowden (December 29, 1930 – December 20, 2025) was an American lawyer and politician who served in the Texas House of Representatives from 1963 to 1967, and was the second chairman of the Public Utility Commission of Texas from 1978 to 1982.

-Early life, education, and military service
+Early life, education and military service

 Born in San Antonio, Cowden "spent early years raising cattle and doing ranch work on the 21,500-acre spread his father ran near Pearsall".
 After graduating from Pearsall High School in 1948, Cowden enrolled in John Tarleton Agricultural College in Stephenville, Texas, but "after one semester Cowden changed his mind and transferred to Baylor University", from which he received a B.A. in 1953.

 Cowden then joined the United States Air Force as a lieutenant, during which time he "commanded a squadron based in Japan, a job usually held by a major".
 After serving for two years in the Air Force, he returned to Baylor, from which he received an LL.B. in 1959, thereafter entering the private practice of law.